natep1123/Portfolio/README.md

-# Portfolio - Nathaniel Perry

-_Collection of my portfolio projects with notes and demo videos._
+# Welcome to My Portfolio! 👋

+Hello, I'm **Nathaniel Perry** – a passionate **Software Engineer** and aspiring **Full-Stack Developer**.
+Welcome to my curated collection of projects! 🚀

+Dive in, enjoy the demos, and feel free to reach out with feedback, collaboration ideas or just to say hi! ✨

 ## Summary:

-- Explore my projects in the **Projects** directory, where each project has its own markdown file with notes and a demo video link.
+- 🔍 **Explore Projects:** Check out the **Projects** directory where each project features its own markdown file with detailed notes and a demo video link.
-- All my portfolio demo videos are available in this Google Drive folder: **[Portfolio Demos](https://drive.google.com/drive/folders/1qrpljgr2T5PQL8Llyx-HrsRQaWo9behY?usp=drive_link)**.
+- 🎥 Demo Videos: All my portfolio demo videos are available in this Google Drive folder: **[Portfolio Demos](https://drive.google.com/drive/folders/1qrpljgr2T5PQL8Llyx-HrsRQaWo9behY?usp=drive_link)**.

 ### Springboard Disclaimer: